xparq/Out_of_Nothing/doc/DEVELOPMENT.md

 ------------------------------------------------------------------------------

 	Set `SFML_LIBROOT=` in `tooling/_setenv.cmd` to match your setup!
+	(And of course anything else, if needed.)

+	It really only has been built on Windows (10) yet.

-	Make sure the MSVC CLI tools (CL, LINK, NMAKE etc.) are on the path!
+	Make sure the MSVC CLI tools (CL, LINK, NMAKE etc.) are on the PATH.
+	Oh, and an instance of [BusyBox.exe](https://frippery.org/files/busybox/busybox.exe) (but that goes without saying, as everybody has one already, right? ;) )

 	Build with static-linked SFML libs: